Hanksville, Utah Badlands & Sculpted Desert Photography Workshop

 Days adapt to light, weather, and desert conditions rather than following a fixed itinerary.

-• Midday: Midday hours are typically used for rest.
-On select days, image review and post-processing discussions focus on evaluating files, refining tonal balance, and building Milky Way composites.
+- Midday: Midday hours are typically used for rest.
+On select days, image review and post-processing discussions focus on evaluating files, refining tonal balance, and building final images.

-• Evenings: Evenings take us back into the field as shadows lengthen and desert texture becomes more pronounced.
+- Evenings: Evenings take us back into the field as shadows lengthen and desert texture becomes more pronounced.
 Some sessions revisit familiar terrain under different light; others explore new compositions depending on conditions.
-One evening is dedicated to night sky photography, beginning with foreground work at dusk and continuing with Milky Way exposures later in the night.
-Because of the late hours involved, the schedule may be adjusted to allow for adequate rest.

 Registration

-Registration is completed on the next page using secure PayPal checkout.
-You may pay as a guest with a credit or debit cardno PayPal account is required.
+Registration details are available on the next page where you'll find secure PayPal buttons.
+You can check out as a guest using your credit or debit card—no PayPal account required.

 Workshop details